 Among the most popular cosmetic surgery procedures, liposuction sculpts the body by tailoring fatty bulges.
 Liposuction is not a substitute for a healthy diet and exercise, but the procedure can enhance contours in areas where fatty fullness just won’t go away.

 The initial office visit usually takes about 1½ hours.
-After listening to and examining the patient, Dr. Kunkel customizes a treatment plan unique to that person.
-While many patients are great candidates for this procedure, some may achieve better results from other procedures like a tummy tuck.
-Dr. Kunkel will not try to sell liposuction to you.
+You will have a lot of direct interaction with Dr. Kunkel.
+After examining you and listening to what you hope to achieve, a custom tailored treatment plan is made.
+Dr. Kunkel will not try to sell liposuction or some other procedure to you.
 He will help you understand what you need to know.